-CMRI bioinformaticians deal with a variety of research data, some of which include: genomics (genome-wide sequencing of DNA), epi-genomics (modifications to chromatin and DNA), transcriptomics (tissue and single cell RNA sequencing), proteomics (large scale identification and characterisation of proteins by mass spectrometry), pharmaco-omics (drug responses based on multiple -omics data) and cell imaging.
-CMRI medical data scientists/bioinformatics scientists also play a key role in driving initiatives to strengthen data science/bioinformatics research within the Westmead Research Hub by promoting training opportunities and seminars.
+CMRI bioinformaticians deal with a variety of research data, including genomics (genome-wide sequencing of DNA), epi-genomics (modifications to chromatin and DNA), transcriptomics (tissue and single-cell RNA sequencing), proteomics (large scale identification and characterization of proteins by mass spectrometry), pharmaco-omics (drug responses based on multiple -omics data) and cell imaging.